- Common Language Identifier: WNDSMO

 - Horn antennas?
 No

-- Original hops: 1966 — Holden (NW), Cole Camp (SE), Deepwater (SW, planned at the time)
+- Original paths: 1966 — Holden (NW), Cole Camp (SE), Deepwater (SW, planned at the time)

 In 1966, a southwestern hop to Deepwater was added to Windsor.
 This route continued westward through Kansas and Oklahoma to Frick, Colorado.

-While Google Maps Street View footage from May 2009 shows the Windsor site still having the KS-15676 horn-reflector antennas still installed, they have (unfortunately) since been removed.
+While Google Maps Street View footage from May 2009 shows the Windsor site still having the KS-15676 horn-reflector antennas still installed, they have since been removed.

 As with the Aullville site in Lafayette County, this site was formerly owned by the McCullough Comsites Corporation, which have since sold the sites to the Missouri Highway Patrol for housing a repeater for the Missouri StateWide Interoperability Network (MOSWIN) radio network.
 The site currently has the ASR #1005508, which shows the site being first registered in August 1964.
 While McCullough had this site located on their Missouri sites page, the link to the detailed page on this site is broken.